seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 - regulatory votes, filings, comment-period deadlines and court dates;
 - **ETF and fund plumbing** — issuer registration amendments, new ticker launches, conversions, index inclusion and rebalance dates — not only the daily flow number;
-- token unlocks inside 14 days, and changes to emission, buyback or burn schedules;
+- token unlocks inside the holding window, and changes to emission, buyback or burn schedules;
-- protocol upgrades and governance votes, **including a date that has SLIPPED**;
+- protocol upgrades, launches, integrations and governance votes, at the date the publisher gives this run;
 - listings, delistings and exchange roadmap announcements.

-**A slipped date is itself a catalyst.** An upgrade moved from September to October has changed the trade, and it is printed as `ИЗМЕНИЛОСЬ` on the thesis it supported.
-Dropping the thesis silently because its catalyst evaporated leaves the Boss believing a signal was lost rather than withdrawn, which is the §11 failure arriving through the catalyst section instead of the state file.
+**A slipped date is read, not remembered.** The item prints at the date its publisher gives this run, and a setup resting on the event is cut on that date; nothing says the date moved (§0).
+A slip that carries an event out of the holding window takes it out of the section.

 Each item: date · the event in one sentence a non-specialist understands · the effect as ЛОНГ / ШОРТ / ЖДАТЬ / НЕТ ВЛИЯНИЯ · the impact tag.
 Nothing else.